 In this case study

 Watch how WWT helped a U.S. Federal Agency consolidate multiple data centers into a cloud infrastructure within 45 days.

 Speed.
 Flexibility.
 Expansive capability.
 IT expertise.
-These are the essential elements of Factory Express, an exciting federal government program being managed within World Wide Technology’s (WWT) cutting-edge Integration Technology Center in St. Louis.
+These are the essential elements of Factory Express, an exciting federal government program being managed within WWT's cutting-edge North American Integration Center in St. Louis.

-When a U.S. Federal Agency needed to consolidate multiple data centers into a cloud infrastructure in just 45 days, World Wide Technology Advanced Solutions (WWTAS) got engaged.
+When a U.S. Federal Agency needed to consolidate multiple data centers into a hybrid cloud infrastructure in just 45 days, WWT got engaged.

-WWTAS leveraged its people, processes and powerful partnerships to ensure the success of this project.
+WWT leveraged people, processes and powerful partnerships to ensure the success of this project.

-NetApp Professional Services representatives joined WWTAS on site during the configuration period, during which WWTAS experts validated firmware and BIOS levels on all hardware, provided custom cabling and labeling, and leveraged an automated testing program to confirm port-to-port connectivity and performance.
-Working together as true partners, the WWTAS and NetApp teams conducted troubleshooting to address any problems they encountered along the way.
+NetApp Professional Services representatives joined WWT on-site during the configuration period, during which WWT experts validated firmware and BIOS levels on all hardware, provided custom cabling and labeling, and leveraged an automated testing program to confirm port-to-port connectivity and performance.
+Working together as true partners, the WWT and NetApp teams conducted troubleshooting to address any problems they encountered along the way.

-WWTAS packed, shipped and delivered optimized systems to the customer in time to meet their aggressive 45-calendar-day deadline.
-The project is ongoing and, to date, WWTAS has been awarded three increments totaling 12 systems, over 100 racks and over $40M in revenue.
+We packed, shipped and delivered optimized systems to the client in time to meet their aggressive 45-calendar-day deadline.
+The project is ongoing and, to date, WWT has been awarded three increments totaling 12 systems, over 100 racks.